 SR Technics sells design engineering business to Growing Aero

+Staff in Dublin office will be employed by Growing Aero once the deal is completed on October 1st

-An SR Technics statement said that “all” design engineering staff in its Belgrade, Dublin and Zurich offices will continue to be employed at Growing Aero engineering.
+An SR Technics statement said that “all” design engineering staff in its Dublin, Belgrade and Zurich offices will continue to be employed at Growing Aero engineering

 The move means that staff in its Dublin office will be employed by Growing Aero once the deal is completed on October 1st.

-An SR Technics statement said that “all” design engineering staff in its Belgrade, Dublin and Zurich offices will continue to be employed at Growing Aero engineering.
+An SR Technics statement said that “all” design engineering staff in its Dublin, Belgrade and Zurich offices would continue to be employed at Growing Aero engineering.

 The company said on Monday that it would remain involved with the design engineering business until the end of the year to ensure a smooth transition.